DexterInd/BrickPi3/Projects/BricKuber/README.md

 This project is for a robot that solves a Rubik's cube, using LEGO Mindstorms and the [Dexter Industries BrickPi3.](https://www.dexterindustries.com/brickpi/)

+The project has been updated in March 2021 to bring it to Python3 as some of the dependencies are no longer available in Python2.
+It has not been fully tested unfortunately.

 ## Software
 Install dependencies by running the install_brickuber.sh setup script: